bkanawati/carrefour-app/README.md

 - aligning the Ads at the bottom evenly

 extensions for the future

--add a database
+- add a database
--fix the search bar
+- fix the search bar